-14.6.11 Method body
+15.6.11 Method body

-The method\body of a method declaration consists of either a block body, an expression body or a semicolon.
+The method body of a method declaration consists of either a block body, an expression body or a semicolon.

 Abstract and external method declarations do not provide a method implementation, so their method bodies simply consist of a semicolon.
-For any other method, the method body is a block (§12.3) that contains the statements to execute when that method is invoked.
+For any other method, the method body is a block (§13.3) that contains the statements to execute when that method is invoked.

-The effective return type of a method is void if the return type is void, or if the method is async and the return type is System.
-Threading.
-Tasks.
-Task.
-Otherwise, the effective return type of a non-async method is its return type, and the effective return type of an async method with return type System.
-Threading.
-Tasks.
-Task<T> is T.
+The effective return type of a method is void if the return type is void, or if the method is async and the return type is "TaskType" (§15.15.1).
+Otherwise, the effective return type of a non-async method is its return type, and the effective return type of an async method with return type "TaskType"<T>(§15.15.1) is T.

-When the effective return type of a method is void and the method has a block body, return statements (§12.10.5) in the block shall not specify an expression.
+When the effective return type of a method is void and the method has a block body, return statements (§13.10.5) in the block shall not specify an expression.
 If execution of the block of a void method completes normally (that is, control flows off the end of the method body), that method simply returns to its caller.

-When the effective return type of a method is void and the method has an expression body, the expression E shall be a statement\expression, and the body is exactly equivalent to a statement body of the form { E; }.
+When the effective return type of a method is void and the method has an expression body, the expression E shall be a statement\expression, and the body is exactly equivalent to a block body of the form { E; }.